nearbeach/NearBeach/docs/000-about/nearbeach-flow.rst

 NearBeach Flow
 ==============

-What is NearBeach Flow
+What is NearBeach Flow?
 We have several beliefs when it comes to project management;

 * Things always go wrong
 * Quoting is really hard and no one gets it correct